 Decide how you want to trade

-There are a range of different financial instruments you could use to trade cocoa, including futures, CFDs and spread bets.
+There are a range of different financial instruments you could use to trade cocoa, including futures and CFDs.

 Futures are the most popular way of trading cocoa, offering high liquidity and volatility.
 For traders, the disadvantage of trading futures includes an expectation that the physical commodity will be delivered – which they don’t want.
 Therefore, it’s necessary to ensure rollover arrangements are in place.

-With CFD trading and spread betting, you can deal on changing prices of cocoa futures and options, without buying or selling the contract.
-CFD trading and spread betting use leverage, which means you only have to put up a small margin to gain exposure to the full value of the trade.
+With CFD trading, you can deal on changing prices of cocoa futures and options, without buying or selling the contract.
+CFD trading uses leverage, which means you only have to put up a small margin to gain exposure to the full value of the trade.
 This can magnify your potential profit – but also your potential loss.
 And, as you won’t ever take ownership of the underlying asset, you can go long or short – which means you can speculate on rising as well as falling cocoa prices.

-Alternatively, you could choose to invest in the shares of cocoa companies or ETFs through our share dealing service.
+Alternatively, you could choose to invest in the shares of cocoa companies or ETFs through our share trading service.

 Create your risk management strategy

 Once you’ve familiarised yourself with the different ways to trade cocoa, you can choose which method best suits your trading strategy and risk appetite.

 All trading involves risk, especially if you’re trading using leverage, which is why you need a risk management strategy to protect against unnecessary losses.
 There are ways in which you can minimise your risk, which includes attaching stops to your positions.
 Stops will close your trade at a certain point if the market moves against you, to prevent you losing more than you’re prepared to.